 - Medical payments: This insurance pays for the medical treatment of anyone injured on your property or by your pets.

-Note that most standard Illinois homeowners insurance policies don’t cover damage caused by floods, earthquakes or landslides, which typically fall under separate hazard insurance.
-You’ll also need to purchase additional coverage if you want protection from identity theft.
+Note that most standard Illinois homeowners insurance policies don’t cover damage caused by floods, earthquakes or landslides, which typically fall under separate hazard insurance or in a category of their own.
+Some people also get additional coverage for identity theft.

 Frequently asked questions